Hubble Space Telescope: Servicing Mission 4

 Plans called for Hubble to be serviced in February 2005, but the Columbia disaster in 2003, in which the orbiter disintegrated on re-entry into the atmosphere, had wide-ranging effects to the Hubble program and other NASA missions.
 NASA Administrator Sean O'Keefe decided all future shuttle missions had to be able to reach the safe haven of the International Space Station should in-flight problems develop.
 As no shuttles were capable of reaching both HST and the space station during the same mission, future crewed service missions were canceled.
-This decision was criticised by numerous astronomers who felt Hubble was valuable enough to merit the human risk.
+This decision was criticized by numerous astronomers who felt Hubble was valuable enough to merit the human risk.
 HST's planned successor, the James Webb Space Telescope (JWST), by 2004 was not expected to launch until at least 2011.
 JWST was eventually launched in December 2021.
 A gap in space-observing capabilities between a decommissioning of Hubble and the commissioning of a successor was of major concern to many astronomers, given the significant scientific impact of HST.
 The consideration that JWST will not be located in low Earth orbit, and therefore cannot be easily upgraded or repaired in the event of an early failure, only made concerns more acute.
 On the other hand, NASA officials were concerned that continuing to service Hubble would consume funds from other programs and delay the JWST.

 In January 2004, O'Keefe said he would review his decision to cancel the final servicing mission to HST, due to public outcry and requests from Congress for NASA to look for a way to save it.
 The National Academy of Sciences convened an official panel, which recommended in July 2004 that the HST should be preserved despite the apparent risks.
 Their report urged "NASA should take no actions that would preclude a space shuttle servicing mission to the Hubble Space Telescope".
 In August 2004, O'Keefe asked Goddard Space Flight Center to prepare a detailed proposal for a robotic service mission.
 These plans were later canceled, the robotic mission being described as "not feasible".
 In late 2004, several Congressional members, led by Senator Barbara Mikulski, held public hearings and carried on a fight with much public support (including thousands of letters from school children across the U.S.) to get the Bush Administration and NASA to reconsider the decision to drop plans for a Hubble rescue mission.